exonum/exonum-doc/src/home/glossary.md

 ## Blockchain

-A [distributed ledger](#distributed-ledger), which uses [hash linking][wiki:linked-ts] to achieve the immutability of the transaction log, as well as other cryptographic tools to improve accountability.
+A [distributed ledger](#distributed-ledger), which uses [hash linking][wiki:linked-ts] to achieve the immutability of the transaction log, and other cryptographic tools to improve accountability.
 Transactions in a blockchain are grouped in [blocks](#block) to improve auditing by [light clients](#light-client).